 Staying focused, productive and retaining your competitive edge can be difficult in stressful times.
 We may find ourselves bombarded by negative messages and anxiety-provoking news.
 We may bounce from task to task doing the easy things first, or the seemingly urgent things, or just as commonly, paralyzed and doing nothing at all.
 And that is not going to help any of us.

 In this article I will share a personal story of my own failure to perform well under stress.
+I did anything but stay productive.
 In addition to avoiding the mistakes I made, I will provide 12 tips for you to retain your focus and stay productive during times of stress and uncertainty.

 My Failure at a Stressful Time

 A few short weeks before I was concerned about the COVID-19 pandemic, my father passed away of pancreatic cancer.
 From the time of his diagnosis to his passing was less than 6 weeks.

 My Dad chose to remain home rather than die in a hospital.
 I am grateful that I was able to spend some time with my Dad during this time.
 It wasn’t all pleasant bedside conversation though – my Dad needed help in his last days.
 While my two sisters did the lion’s share of the work, toward the end they told me that Dad needed help from one of you boys (I am one of 5 surviving “boys”).
 They supported my Dad during the day but needed help with restroom breaks and overnight help and I was happy to help.

 At first, things went fine, but then suddenly they weren’t.
 In less than 2 weeks my Dad went from being able to eat and shower on his own to dead.
 I was caught completely off guard.

 My overnight stays with my Dad went from difficult to sleep to entirely sleepless.
 Occasionally I would nap during the day to make up for it.